 The PRCA (Public Relations and Communications Association), the world’s largest PR professional body, has published a new study highlighting the important role public relations and communications teams played in helping businesses navigate through the uncertainty of the last two years, including Brexit, the Coronavirus pandemic and Russia’s invasion of Ukraine.

-The study of CEOs and CFOs from large organisations with more than 250 employees indicates that 92% of respondents believe their communications teams played either a ‘very important’ or ‘important’ role in helping their business deal with the seismic external challenges since the start of 2020.
+The study of CEOs and CFOs from UK-based large organisations with more than 250 employees indicates that 92% of respondents believe their communications teams played either a ‘very important’ or ‘important’ role in helping their business deal with the seismic external challenges since the start of 2020.

 The survey is important as it provides insight into the opinions of CEOs and CFOs on PR value.
 Too often when PR and communications professionals look at improving measurement and evaluation they focus on proving value.
 Many CEOs and CFOs already have an understanding of the intangible value of reputation and relationships.
 PR and communication measurement and evaluation efforts are better focused on insight to improve plans and incremental improvement of how the plans are implemented.
 By focusing on insight and improvement the results or value is better by default.